 A multi-owner LLC is automatically taxed as a partnership by default, while an LLC with one owner is taxed like a sole proprietorship (one-owner business).
 However, LLCs may choose to be taxed as a C corporation or S corporation by filing a document called an "election" with the IRS.
 Once this is done, as far as the IRS is concerned, the LLC is the same as a corporation and it files the same tax forms as a corporation.

 Most LLCs stick with their default form of taxation.
 Why choose an S Corporation?
 Because electing to be taxed as an S corporation can have tax advantages.
 This can be especially true as a result of the new pass-through tax deduction created by the Tax Cuts and Jobs Act.

 An S Corporation isn't a type of legal entity like an LLC or a corporation that you form at the state level.
 Instead, an S Corp is essentially a tax status recognized by the IRS.
 LLCs and some corporations can elect S Corporation tax status by filing paperwork with the IRS, as discussed below.

 Like a partnership, an S corporation is a pass-through entity—income and losses pass through the corporation to its owners' personal tax returns.
 S corporations also report their income and deductions much like partnerships.

 An S corporation files an information return (Form 1120S) reporting the corporation's income, deductions, profits, losses, and tax credits for the year.
-Shareholders must be provided a Schedule K-1 listing their shares of the items on the corporation's Form 1120S.
-The shareholders file Schedule E with their personal tax returns (Form 1040) showing their share of corporation income or losses.
+S Corp owners must provide shareholders a Schedule K-1 listing their shares of the items on the corporation's Form 1120S.
+The shareholders file Schedule E with their personal tax returns (Form 1040) showing their share of corporate income or losses.